nettings/medianet/CONFIGURATION.md

 mn_config.path (a [systemd path unit](https://www.freedesktop.org/software/systemd/man/systemd.path.html)).
-When a change in that file is detected, the `mn_config_update` command is triggered and automatically generates all necessary configuration files for the features provided by the medianet distribution overlay.
+When a change in that file is detected, the `mn_config_update` command is triggered to automatically generate all necessary configuration files for the features provided by the medianet distribution overlay.

 You can provision or re-provision a running medianet node by dropping a new config file in the proper place, waiting for the `mn_config_update` background task to complete its job (you can watch its progress with `sudo journalctl -f`), and rebooting.

+In its current state, the config.json mechanism is a very thin layer of glue to collect the configurations of multiple audio tools in a single place.
+It exposes the wildly different configuration mechanisms for all these tools.
+In the future, alternative service may be offered which hardcode most of the configuration and offer a more systematic and inituitive interface to config.json.

 ## config.json syntax